exploring self-realization, sacred personhood, and full humanity

 You are as worthy and sacred and loved by God as any person now living, no matter how lofty another's station or rank may be, even those at the highest levels in the afterlife.

 You have the same unbounded, unlimited potential as any other human being.
-If, in the afterlife, you put your mind to it, and are willing to invest the requisite years acquiring knowledge and skill, you have the opportunity to grow and expand, in your chosen field, to become as great as, or greater than, any artist or scientist or thinker who's ever lived.
-This is true for any human being.
+If, in the afterlife, you put your mind to it, and are willing to invest the requisite years acquiring knowledge and skill, you have the opportunity to grow and expand, in your chosen field, to become as great, or greater than, any artist or scientist or thinker who's ever lived.
+This is true for all human beings.